Create Origin Pools

 -

-Select upstream connection pool reuse statemenu, optionally choose to disable the upstream connection pool reuse state for every downstream connection.
+From the Select upstream connection pool reuse state menu, optionally choose to disable the upstream connection pool reuse state for every downstream connection.
 Connection pool reuse is enabled by default.
 When connection pool reuse is enabled, Distributed Cloud can reuse existing upstream connections to proxy the requests from multiple downstream connections.
 This eliminates the time needed to open a new server-side connection for every client connection and reduces the overall latency.
-When connection pool reuse is disabled, Distributed Cloud opens a new upstream connection for every downstream connection.
-This feature is only available for HTTPS load balancers. -
+When connection pool reuse is disabled, Distributed Cloud Services opens a new upstream connection for every downstream connection.
+This feature is only available for HTTPs load balancers.

-Port used for health checkmenu, select an option. -
+From the Port used for health check menu, select an option.

-Note: See Discovery - HashiCorp Consul for information on how to discover Consul services.
+Note: See the Discover Service Endpoints Using HashiCorp Consul guide for information on how to discover Consul services.

 Step 4: Optionally, configure health checks.